Mathics3/mathics-development-guide/docs/extending/code-overview/glossary.rst

-     A replacement rule is a kind of ``Rule`` that consists of a ``Pattern`` and a specification for how to transform the expression using the mathing parts.
+     A replacement rule is a kind of ``Rule`` that consists of a ``Pattern`` and a specification for how to transform the expression using the matching parts.
 Rules are said to be *applied* to an ``Expression`` to produce a new ``Expression``.

      For example ``F[x_Real]-> x^2`` is a rule that when applied to